apollographql/apollo-workbench-vscode/README.md

-# Apollo Workbench for VS Code
+# Apollo Workbench for VS Code (DEPRECATED)

+Apollo Workbench has been officially deprecated and is no longer being maintained.
+Please use the new Apollo Language Server for Apollo Federation, which can be used in the Apollo VS Code Extension (or other IDE) - ([docs](https://www.apollographql.com/docs/graphos/schema-design/federated-schemas/ide-support))

 The Apollo Workbench extension lets you design your schemas using [Apollo Federation](https://www.apollographql.com/docs/federation) and Schema Definition Language (SDL).
 This extension exposes the functionality of [`rover`](https://www.apollographql.com/docs/rover/) for GraphOS in a friendly VS Code way.